hps/heartland-dotnet/README.md

 </a>

 # Heartland .NET SDK

-This SDK makes it easy to integrate your .NET application with Heartland's [**Portico Gateway API**](http://developer.heartlandpaymentsystems.com/Portico).
+This SDK makes it easy to integrate your .NET application with Heartland’s [**Portico Gateway API**](http://developer.heartlandpaymentsystems.com/Portico), as well as other APIs such as MasterPass and PayPal Express Checkout.
+Additionally, this SDK also facilitates integration with Heartland Secure: Out-of-Scope devices, providing for simple semi- integrated EMV acceptance, enabling a true single point of integration for omni-channel developers.

 Supported features include:

 * Card Not Present (eCommerce and mobile)
 * Card Present (Retail and Restaurant)